yminsky/Maze-Generation-Portfolio/README.md

 [Implementation](https://github.com/sigalrmp/Maze-Generation-Portfolio/blob/main/Scripts/MazeGenAlgorithms/nonShapingCompatible/Sidewinder.cs)

 The Sidewinder algorithm is very similar to the Binary Tree algorithm, with two main directions that it chooses from as it works through the cells row by row.
-However, it keeps track of and revisits past cells in a way that decrease its efficiency only slightly, and it's biases slightly more.
+However, it keeps track of and revisits past cells in a way that decrease its efficiency only slightly, and its biases slightly more.
 Unlike the Binary Tree algorithm, mazes produced using the Sidewinder algorithm have only one empty edge.
 (More information [here](https://weblog.jamisbuck.org/2011/2/3/maze-generation-sidewinder-algorithm.html#))

 <img src = https://github.com/sigalrmp/Maze-Generation-Portfolio/blob/main/MazePhotos/2DMazes/SidewinderMaze.png width = 25%>